 02 of 07

-PVC cutters are made to cut various sized pipes up to 2 inches in diameter.
+PVC cutters are made to cut various sized pipes up to two inches in diameter.
 The most common sizes will handle pipe up to 1 1/4 inches and are priced starting at about $10, so they are very affordable.
 If you have decent hand strength, you can easily ratchet the cutter until it cuts right through PVC pipe.
 These cutters are also great for cutting CPVC and PEX.

 03 of 07

 Most people cut ABS pipe with some kind of a coarse saw.
-There are specific saws for cutting ABS, but you can really use any type of saw, even a hacksaw.
+There are specific saws for cutting ABS, but you can use any type of saw, even a hacksaw.
 A coarse saw is also good for cutting PVC.
 On both ABS and PVC pipe, you will need to clean off the inside and outside of the pipe after cutting, because using a saw does leave large burrs on the plastic pipe material that can interfere with solvent gluing.

 04 of 07

 Steel Pipe Cutters

 Specialized pipe cutters are available for cutting iron or steel pipe, which is very hard to cut any other way.
 Iron pipe cutters make a nice straight cut every time.
 They work exactly like the larger copper cutters but have a thicker and stronger cutting wheel to handle the thicker, harder walls of the steel or iron pipe.
 Turn the handle to clamp down tighter every turn or two until the pipe cutter severs the pipe.
 This type of cutter does require a lot of room to turn, so in tight spaces, you may have to use a reciprocating saw equipped with a metal-cutting blade.Continue to 5 of 7 below.

 05 of 07

 Cast Iron Snap Cutters

 A snap cutter requires some practice to learn how to set the chain, and it is very heavy to maneuver.
 It is also a very expensive tool that few homeowners want to own.
 Where necessary, it's best to lease this tool from a home center or tool rental center.
-To be safe, it helps to practice a few times on spare pipe before cutting a pipe in a tight space.
+To be safe, it helps to practice a few times on a spare pipe before cutting a pipe in a tight space.

 06 of 07